DarkRiftNetworking/DarkRift.Documentation/advanced/serialization.md

     }
 }
 ```
-When we ask DarkRift to serialise our Player object here, it will then pass a writer to our `Serialize` method which will dump our object’s contents.
-When we deserialize, we will ask DarkRift to read our object and DarkRift will create a new object using the blank constructor we just defined and will then call our `Deserialize` method which will extract the object from the reader.
-It is also possible to pass DarkRift an object to overwrite on deserialization to reduce garbage generation, in which case the blank constructor is not needed.
+When we ask %DarkRift to serialise our Player object here, it will then pass a writer to our `Serialize` method which will dump our object’s contents.
+When we deserialize, we will ask %DarkRift to read our object and %DarkRift will create a new object using the blank constructor we just defined and will then call our `Deserialize` method which will extract the object from the reader.
+It is also possible to pass %DarkRift an object to overwrite on deserialization to reduce garbage generation, in which case the blank constructor is not needed.

-Note that the reader/writer objects used here are not wrapped in a `using` statement, DarkRift handles the lifetime of the reader/writer for you.
+Note that the reader/writer objects used here are not wrapped in a `using` statement, %DarkRift handles the lifetime of the reader/writer for you.

 To serialize our `IDarkRiftSerializable` object we can now pass it straight into the message constructor:
 ```csharp